top of page

 Jeffrey Thomson

-Jeffrey Thomson is a poet, memoirist, translator, and editor, and the author of multiple books including: Half/Life: New and Selected Poems, from Alice James Books (2019), the memoir fragile, The Belfast Notebooks, The Complete Poems of Catullus, and the edited collection From the Fishouse.
+Jeffrey Thomson is a poet, memoirist, translator, and editor, and the author of multiple books, including most recently Museum of Objects Burned by the Souls in Purgatory (2022) and Half/Life: New and Selected Poems (2019), both from Alice James Books.
+He also published the memoir fragile, The Belfast Notebooks (poems), The Complete Poems of Catullus, as well as having edited collection From the Fishouse.
 He has been an NEA Fellow, the Fulbright Distinguished Scholar in Creative Writing at the Seamus Heaney Poetry Centre at Queen’s University Belfast, and the Hodson Trust-John Carter Brown Fellow at Brown University.
-He is currently professor of creative writing at the University of Maine Farmington.

 CONFERENCE DIRECTORS